1) Do I need a referral to see Dr Asif?

 3) How long does a skin check take?

-Usually full body skin checks take about 15-20 minutes, but could easily take 30 minutes or more depending on the type of skin and number of moles.
+Usually a full-body skin checks take about 15-20 minutes, but could easily take 30 minutes or more depending on the type of skin and number of moles.
 Sometimes, digital photos may have to be taken and this can take additional time.

 Please advise our reception staff that you need a full body skin check so you can be given a suitable appointment slot.
-Please ensure you present to the clinic at least 10 minutes prior to your appointment to complete any necessary administrative tasks before your appointment.
+Please ensure you present to the clinic at least 10 minutes befor your appointment to complete any necessary administrative tasks before your appointment.

 4) What if I have multiple concerns?